marobo/timor_geodata/README.md

 ]
 ```

-After this configuration, Now Django knows to include the `timor_geodata` an a app.
+After this configuration, Now Django knows the `timor_geodata` as an app.

 Let’s run another command to apply the migrations from that app: